dart-atom/dart/_posts/2014-01-03-getting-started.md

 or variable by placing the cursor on that symbol and hitting `F1`.
 The dartdoc information for that element will be displayed.

-Command or option-clicking on an element, or hitting `F3`, will jump to its definition.
-To jump back, hit `cmd-option-up` (or `ctrl-alt-up`), or run the command `'return-from-declaration'`.
+Command or option-clicking on an element, or hitting `ctrl-alt-down`, will jump to its definition.
+To jump back, hit `cmd-option-up` (or `ctrl-alt-up`).

 You can toggle on and off a structural outline view of the current Dart file by executing the command `'toggle outline view'`.

-In order to find all the places where an element if referenced, right click on that element and select the menu item `Find References`.
-You can also use the key binding `shift-cmd-g`.
+In order to find all the places where an element is referenced, right click on that element and select the menu item `Find References`.
+You can also use the key binding `ctrl-f4`.
 The results will be displayed in a view on the right;
 clicking on a result will jump to the associated source location.
-The results view can be closed via the close button or by hitting the escape key twice.
+The results view can be closed via the close button (or by hitting the escape key twice).

 To view the type hierarchy of a class, hit `F4` or right click on the class and choose `Type Hierarchy`.